DHTMLX/docs-diagram/docs/guides/manipulating_items.md

 console.log(diagram.selection.getIds()); // -> ["1", "2"]
 ~~~

-The method may take an object with the id of the item to unselect as a parameter.
+The method may take an object with *the id of the item to unselect* as a parameter.
 It returns *true*, if the item has been successfully removed from the selection list.

-You can also call the method with no arguments to remove all the items from the selection list as follows:
+You can also call the method with no arguments to clear the selection list as follows:

 ~~~js {2-3}
 console.log(diagram.selection.getIds()); // -> ["1", "2", "3"]